The virtues of the 401(k)

 - You get an immediate tax break, because contributions come out of your paycheck before taxes are withheld, thereby lowering your taxable income.

-- The possibility of a matching contribution from your employer — most commonly 50 cents on the dollar for the first 6% you save.
+- The possibility of a matching contribution from your employer -- most commonly 50 cents on the dollar for the first 6% you save, according to Towers Watson.

 The Tax Relief Act also offers catch-up provisions for workers 50 and older.
 That is, those 50 and older now may contribute an additional amount, now set at $5,500, above the maximum allowable 401(k) contribution.